Primigenus/meteor-meetups-guide/README.md

-meteor-meetups-guide
+Meteor Meetups Guide
 ====================

-A guide to organising Meteor meetups.
+This repository hosts a guide for organising [Meteor](http://meteor.com) meetups.

+See guide.md for the actual guide.